SpectraL519/cpp-gl/docs/graph.md

 <br />
 <br />

-## Additional utility

-In addition to the core functionality of the `graph` class, the [gl/graph_utility.hpp](/include/gl/graph_utility.hpp) file provides a set of utility functions and type traits that offer extended support for graph manipulation and property handling.
-Below is an overview of the key utilities provided.

 ### Type traits

 To write safe and more expressive graph utility of your own, you can use the defined concepts and type traits: